 I use hot water that comes out of my sink.
 The only reason I use hot water instead of cold is to help the sugar dissolve more quickly.

 But no harm can be done by boiling the water.
-If it makes you feel better, then please keep doing it! 🙂
+If it makes you feel better, then please boil away! 🙂

-3. I heard hummingbirds are attracted to the color red.
-Should I add red dye to the nectar?
+#3.
+Should I add red dye to hummingbird nectar?

-For example, here is a list of ingredients for Kaytee “Ready To Use” ElectroNectar, which is a popular pre-made nectar solution that I have purchased in the past.
+For example, here is a list of ingredients for Kaytee’s “Ready To Use” ElectroNectar, a popular pre-made nectar solution that I have purchased in the past.

-The “Ready To Use” ElectroNectar has almost the same ratio of sucrose (white table sugar) to water that is recommended in the hummingbird recipe above.
+The “Ready To Use” ElectroNectar has almost the same ratio of sugar (Sucrose – 20%) to water (Moisture – 80%) that is recommended in the hummingbird recipe above.

-5. How long does homemade hummingbird food last?
-How often should I change my nectar feeders?
+#5.
+How long does homemade hummingbird food last?

 As a general rule, the hotter the weather, the quicker the nectar will ferment and spoil.
 How long your nectar stays fresh depends on both the weather, the humidity, and if your hummingbird feeder hangs in the shade or sun.

-- Cool weather or in the shade: 4-7 days
+- Cooler weather or in the shade: 4-7 days

 - Hot weather or in the sun: 2-3 days